lightning/bolts/01-messaging.md

 A node MAY send an empty [data] field.
 A node sending `error` MUST fail the channel referred to by the `channel-id`, or if `channel-id` is `0xFFFFFFFFFFFFFFFF` it MUST fail all channels and MUST close the connection.
 A node MUST NOT set `len` to greater than the data length.
+A node SHOULD include the raw, hex-encoded transaction in the case where failure was caused by an invalid signature check.

 A node receiving `error` MUST fail the channel referred to by `channel-id`, or if `channel-id` is `0xFFFFFFFFFFFFFFFF` it MUST fail